General

 Can New or Proprietary Submodels be Formed?

 It is in the interest of Industry 4.0 for as many submodels as possible, including free and proprietary submodels, to be formed (see [4], "Free property sets").
 A submodel can be formed at any time for a specific Administration Shell of an asset.
-The provider of the Administration Shell can form in-house identifiers for the type and instance of the submodel in line with Clause 4.3.
+The provider of the Administration Shell can form in-house identifiers for the type and instance of the submodel in line with Clause Identification of Elements.
 All I4.0 systems are called on to ignore submodels and properties that are not individually known.
 Hence, it is always possible to deposit proprietary – e.g. manufacturer-specific or user-specific – information, submodels, or properties in an Administration Shell.

 Note: it is the intention of the Administration Shell to include proprietary information, e.g. to link to company-wide identification schemes or information required for company-wide data processing.
 This way, a single infrastructure can be used to transport standardized and proprietary information at the same time.
 New information elements can also be conveyed and introduced (and standardized at a later stage).